 two conventional survey targets at a defined distance.

 NOTE It is assumed that the marker will only be mounted to sufficiently accurate vertical and horizontal components.
-Alternatively, a third survey target can be attached to the marker (important for the normal vector, see Table 2).
+Alternatively, a third survey target can be attached to the marker (important for the normal vector, see chapter 4.6 and Table 2).

 a grid of crosses with defined spacing